freyam/freyam/README.md

     -   Add HTML Repr for ProcessInterface Class and all its subclasses ([`distributed#5181`](https://github.com/dask/distributed/pull/5181))
     -   Google Summer of Code 2021 Project ([`dask-blog#107`](https://github.com/dask/dask-blog/pull/107))

+> GSOC was an amazing experience and I am very grateful to work with my mentors, Genevieve Buckley ([`GenevieveBuckley`](https://github.com/GenevieveBuckley)) and Martin Durant ([`martindurant`](https://github.com/martindurant)) in the summer!
+Learned so much from them!

 -   **Cirq ([`quantumlib/Cirq`](https://github.com/quantumlib/Cirq))** is Google's Quantum Framework for Noisy Intermediate Scale Quantum Computers.
     I am working on revamping the visualizations of Quantum circuits and adding interactive tools to illustrate the differences between circuits.

+> Cirq was something I tried as I wanted to know how the hell these quantum algorithms work and interact with each other.
+It's super cool and I am very excited about the features I would be adding to it.

 -   **LLVM Multi-Level Intermediate Representation ([`llvm/llvm-project::mlir`](https://github.com/llvm/llvm-project))** is a flexible infrastructure for modern optimizing compilers.
     I am working on designing a tool to visually illustrate the transformations in the Intermediate Representations of data flow in a program.